Skip to main content

 Playground terminal has full git tooling.
 The UI exposes a diff view, commit message field, push button.

 Commits go back to the Prop.
-The webhook fires.
+The push notification fires.
 Source-linked Templates and Tricks react.

 Props are personal